zahra26960/SQLZahraZamani/README.md

      It includes tables for users, products, orders, and order details.

-     10 rows inserted of data into each of the tables.
+     10 rows inserted  into each of the tables.

 some queries added as described bellow: